Search

 By Amir Orusov

-Jan 22 (Reuters) - Shares in Volkswagen jumped to the top of Germany's blue-chip DAX index on Thursday after Europe's largest carmaker reported better-than-expected 2025 net cash flow in its automotive division.
+Jan 22 (Reuters) - Shares in Volkswagen jumped to the top of Germany's blue-chip DAX index on Thursday after Europe's biggest carmaker reported better-than-expected 2025 net cash flow in its automotive division.

-Net cash flow for the year came in at around 6 billion euros, said Volkswagen on Wednesday evening, 1 billion euros higher than the previous fiscal year and beating the company's expectations of around zero net cash flow.
+Net cash flow for the year came in at around 6 billion euros ($7 billion), Volkswagen said late on Wednesday, 1 billion euros higher than the previous fiscal year and beating the company's expectations for net cash flow of around zero.

 While management had already hinted at potential upside to the guidance, the magnitude is surprising, analysts at Jefferies said in a note.

-Industry sentiment was further buoyed by U.S. President Donald Trump backing away from Greenland tariffs, helping to ease immediate market worries over punitive trade measures, Warburg Research analyst Fabio Hoelscher said.
+Industry sentiment was further buoyed by U.S. President Donald Trump backing away from his threats of tariffs against European allies opposed to his designs on Greenland, which eased immediate market worries over punitive trade measures, Warburg Research analyst Fabio Hoelscher said.

 The pan-European automobiles and parts index was up around 2.3%, with German carmakers BMW, Mercedes and Porsche rising between 1.9% and 2.6%.